 In seeking to achieve its investment objective, the Fund invests in the constituents of the Index in generally the same proportions in which they were included in the Index.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 In doing so, the performance of the sustainability indicators of the Fund was similar to the performance of the sustainability indicators of the Index, as shown below.